Experiencing Neuropathy: Identify The Symptoms To Find Relief

 Neuropathy is a term that refers to the malfunction of the nerves.
 This is a very general definition which can be further classified by the types or locations of the affected nerves or by the diseases that cause the malfunction.
 The four different types of neuropathy include:

-- Peripheral neuropathy - Affects the nerves outside of the brain and spinal cord.
+- Peripheral - Affects the nerves outside of the brain and spinal cord.

-- Cranial neuropathy - Affects any of the twelve cranial nerves.
+- Cranial - Affects any of the twelve cranial nerves.

-- Focal neuropathy - Restricted to one nerve, group of nerves or area of the body.
+- Focal - Restricted to one nerve, group of nerves or area of the body.

 Depending on the nerve or group of nerves that have been damaged, the experience with neuropathy can vary widely, which is why we recommend that you work closely with a healthcare professional to ensure that you can manage your symptoms.

 Nerve damage can be traced back to any number of diseases, injuries, infections, and deficiencies.
 Diabetes is one of the most common conditions related to neuropathy.
 Because this relation is so common, many diabetics that suffer from this disorder will often refer to the condition as "diabetic neuropathy."
 If you are diabetic, the risk of developing neuropathy increases as you age and with the duration of your diabetes.
 However, diabetes is far from the only condition that can lead to this condition.
 In addition to diabetes, you can experience nerve damage from:

 - Vitamin deficiencies

 - Genetic disorders

 - Toxins, Poisons, or Drugs